JosieOnGit/Luniks/Stories/Misc/Questionnaire for Maria Limáida.md

 One of Maria's strongest fears is that her decades of work in the search for answers to the universe will ultimately end up as nothing more than questions.
 The **ARC** exists as a means to help bridge humanity closer to the future, and with **Hammerhead** joining the newly revived space race, Maria believes that the answers to her questions, those that are now shared by thousands, if not millions of humans, will finally be answered if many more people join her search. \
 Even so, her strongest fear remains that even with hundreds of telescopes, and hundreds of spaceships and stations researching every inch of the galaxy and universe, the answer still won't be found within her lifetime.
 ### What does your character dislike doing?
 Even though it may not come across that way, Maria dislikes addressing a group.
-Although she frequently held lectures and addressed thousands of people at once during her research in **Shánzhe** for **Hammerhead** during the *Naming proposals for Messier-48*, the deeply-rooted anxiety remained in her mind when speaking for such a large number of people at once.
+Although she frequently held lectures and addressed thousands of people at once during her short-lived research in **Shánzhe** for **Hammerhead** during the *Naming proposals for Messier-48*, the deeply-rooted anxiety remained in her mind when speaking for such a large number of people at once.
 Whenever she *can* avoid it, she'd gladly take that opportunity to do so, but even so she is confident enough to hold lectures if truly necessary.
 ### What is your character's philosophy on life?
 Maria is a firm believer in the fact that either:
 - Humanity is not the only species in the universe that is intelligent, and somewhere out there, another species exists that is either on par with humanity, or more/less advanced than them.